umco/umbraco-ditto/README.md

 ### Special thanks

 * Thanks to [Darren Ferguson](https://github.com/darrenferguson) for inspiration in his article "[Mapping Umbraco content to POCOs for strongly typed views](http://24days.in/umbraco/2013/mapping-content-to-pocos/)" on the [24 days in Umbraco](http://24days.in/umbraco/) advent calender.
-* Thanks to [Jeavon Leopold](https://github.com/Jeavon) for adding AppVeyor support.
+* Thanks to [Jeavon Leopold](https://github.com/Jeavon) for being a rockstar and adding AppVeyor support.
+* Thanks to [Hendy Racher](https://github.com/Hendy) for testing and contributions.

 ## License